Best Walking Boots 2024 | Leather And Synthetic Boots For Multi-Terrain Hiking - Outdoors Magic

 Walking Boots

-A good pair of hiking boots can be the difference between an enjoyable day out and one you’d rather forget.
+A good pair of walking boots can be the difference between an enjoyable day out and one you’d rather forget.
 Find the right pair for you and they’ll help you to go further, higher and over terrain that would otherwise be inaccessible.
 Of course, choosing boots can be difficult, with huge variations in price and quality and different categories of walking boots to choose from too, but we’re here to help you there.
-In this article, you’ll find our recommendations for all types of hikes, ranging from casual weekend walks through to multi-week thru-hikes.
+In this article, you’ll find our footwear recommendations for all types of hikes, ranging from casual weekend walks through to multi-week thru-hikes, and with options for men and women.

 If you’re after lighter boots for summer trails, you might want to check out our round-up of the best walking shoes.
 Looking for something warm and rigid for crampons?
 Our best mountaineering boots list has you sorted there.
 You’ll need a good pair of hiking socks too, of course.
 We’ve also got you covered if you need extra info on how to choose a pair of hiking boots.